Gecko05/gecko05.github.io/_posts/2020-02-15-cozy-cold-Poland.md

 ## I was carrying the sunny weather with me all the time

 <div style="text-align: justify">
 <p>At the hotel I got used to the schedule change and things started to look brighter for me.
 This time the breakfast was nice, I felt more privacy, practiced talking Polish with people, and I got to know the city better.
 I also met a guy from Mexico who was also on vacations, he was visiting his sister who already lived in Poland.
 This helped me a lot since we went out to eat some delicious pierogi, meet a Polish friend of his, and I got to talk plenty of Spanish.
 Also, in the next days I would meet for the first time with my best Polish friend with whom I had been talking for almost a year now.
-This is the time when my anxiety started to drop like never before and something clicked on my head; I'm just the same old me, and maybe even a more interesting and well-rested version of me in Poland.
+This is the time when my anxiety levels started to drop and something clicked on my head; I'm just the same old me, and maybe even a more interesting and well-rested version of me in Poland.
 Wherever I get to go, I don't depend on my surroundings to define who I am.</p>
 </div>

 ![SSD1351](/assets/images/churchWow.jpeg){:class="img-responsive" width="400px"}